chonglab-pitt/ff15ipq-19F/final_parameters/README.md

 You now have solvated parameter and coordinate files ready to use for running dynamics!

-If you'd like, you can also use these parameter files to generate a custom peptide, also using tleap, where ${RES} is the three-letter-code from the figure shown above:
+If you'd like, you can also use these parameter files to generate a custom peptide, also using tleap, where ${RES} is the three-letter-code residue-id from the figure shown above:
 ```
 source leaprc.protein.ff15ipq
 source leaprc.water.spce